What is AI Systems Penetration Testing?

 What is a high-risk AI system?

-Annex III of the EU AI Act includes AI systems used in hiring decisions, credit scoring, biometric identification, critical infrastructure management, and education.
-If your AI system falls under Annex III, security testing under Article 15 is a legal requirement, not a best practice.
+Annex III covers AI used for hiring, credit scoring, biometrics, critical infrastructure, and education.
+If your system falls under it, security testing under Article 15 is a legal obligation.

 Article 15: what it requires